 Welding has been around for over 2000 years in one form or another.
-It is a crucial technique when it comes to fusing two pieces of metal together.
-But with other sheet metal machinery becoming more popular, is this old artform losing its place in modern society?
-Or is there a future for it yet.
-In today’s blog, we’ll be having a look at whether or not welding is a profession worth following or not.
+It is a crucial technique within the metal fabrication world.
+But with other sheet metal machinery tools and methods becoming more popular, is this old art form losing its place in modern society?
+Or is there a future for it yet?
+In today’s blog, we’ll be having a look at whether or not welding is a profession worth following.

 Welding is predominantly performed by older people

 In the U.S, the average age of welders is around 55 years old.
 Of the 450,000 welders in the United States, less than 20% of them are under the age of 35.
-It is feared that there are not enough welders to replace the current batch of older ones, forcing many of them to delay their retirements to continue to do what not many young people can.
+It is feared that there are not enough welders to replace the current batch, forcing many of them to delay their retirements to continue to do what not many young people can.

-The problem seems to be that even if young people begin studying how to weld, many of them won’t complete the course as they’re offered jobs before they finish.
-The temptation of going into a paying job without finishing your course is high – even though they can earn much more by completing the course and learning more skills.
+The problem seems to be that even if young people study welding, many of them are offered jobs before they can complete their studies.
+The temptation of going into a paying job without finishing the course is great – even though they can earn much more by completing the course and learning more skills.

 This is not just happening in the USA, but also here in Australia.
 Weld Australia is working with Tafe institutions – which have not been receiving sufficient funding for proper welding courses – to improve the quality of the courses.
-This is ensuring that the future generation of welders have the necessary skills to work on large scale projects and government defence contracts.
-The reality is that at the moment, welders are being brought in from overseas to fill these positions, not because we lack the welders, but because they lack the skills.
+This is in the hope that the future generation of welders can have the necessary skills to work on large scale projects and government defence contracts.
+The reality is that at the moment, welders are being outsourced from overseas to fill these positions, not because we lack the welders, but because they lack the skills.

-Testing welders for jobs costs around $1000 per test.
-This costs companies a lot of money when it must be done each time there is a job required.
+Testing welders for jobs cost’s around $1000 per test.
+This can cost companies a great deal when it is required each time there is a job.
 Especially when the failure rate for AS 1554 is 80% and almost 100% for ISO 9606-1.
-The constant testing, just for them to most likely fail is something that can be avoided with the appropriate training coming out TAFE institutes.
+The constant testing, just for them to most likely fail, is something that can be avoided with the appropriate training.
 This is something that Weld Australia is hoping to fix with their new partnership with Tafe’s in Australia.